-Shopping malls have also been taken to another level here - in some cases, up to 20 levels.
+Shopping malls have also been taken to another level in Tokyo.
 Shinjuku Station is surrounded by multi-level shopping stores selling everything under the sun.
 Big name chains such as Keio and Isetan can be accessed directly from the station.
 They both offer tax-free shopping and European language assistance.
-For a more upmarket department store experience, visit Mitsukoshi which has several branches throughout the city.
+For a more upmarket department store experience visit Mitsukoshi, which has several branches throughout the city.

 Tokyo isn't known for flea markets, but two that are worth a visit for artisan-style gifts are Togo Shrine in Harajuku, on the first and fourth Sundays of each month, and Nogi Shrine, on the second Sunday of each month.
 There are many small markets around the various temples and shrines.